babastienne/RecoLang/README.md

 - Estonian

 The program can be used for building any language model if you used it with a corpus containing sentences of the language.

+A part for recognize the unknown languages is also implemented.